openenergymonitor/learn/view/electricity-monitoring/ftdi-programmer/the-ftdi-programmer.md

 a short pause, the green LED flashes once and the familiar message “avrdude: stk500_recv(): programmer is not responding…” is printed to the monitor.
 The pattern of one flash, and the message, is repeated 8 more times, then the final message and it aborts.
-If the Emon device is connected, then as communication is established there is green followed by a red flash, then while the sketch is being loaded, both red and green LEDs appear to be lit continuously.
+If the Emon device is connected, then as communication is established there is a green followed by a red flash, then while the sketch is being loaded, both red and green LEDs appear to be lit continuously.

 #### Monitoring